Unity of Tampa started with…

 A Decade of Expanding Possibilities

 As the First World War ended, a new decade began: the 1920’s!
-Despite the recession that followed the war, this was an exciting time of innovation and opportunity.
-Advances in transportation and communication had opened up the country.
+Despite the recession that followed the war, it was an exciting time of innovation and opportunity.
+In the United States, advances in transportation and communication opened up the country.
 People were on the move as never before.
-Trains and early automobiles might not seem like much compared to today’s mass transit, but compare a train ride to a journey in a horse-drawn wagon, or a trip on foot.
-Down in Florida, the town of Tampa was thriving and expanding as tourists and sun-seeking Northerners made their way south.
+Trains and early automobiles might not seem like much in today’s mobility-driven world, but compare a train ride to a journey in a wagon, or a Model T trip to a bouncy horse-drawn buggy!
+In Florida, the town of Tampa was thriving and expanding as tourists and sun-seeking Northerners made their way south.

-But there was more to celebrate in 1920, especially for women of the era.
+For women of the era, there was even more to celebrate.
 On August 18, 1920 the 19th Amendment to the US Constitution was ratified, giving women the right to vote.
 And that was just one sign of the times.
-As the restrictive clothing and customs of the Victorian era receded, perceptions changed and new opportunities arose.
+As the restrictive clothing and customs of the Victorian era receded, opportunities arose.

 Unity and the New Thought Movement